medavox/tuki-nuwa/text/for-public/Grammar.md

 *Ki si wilu moku?* Do you want to eat?/Are you hungry?

-*Ki mi muta jan? ju ki mi muta jan pi tawa musi?* Are we human? or are we dancers?
+*Ki mi muta li jan? ju ki mi muta li jan pi tawa musi?* Are we human? or are we dancers?

 *jan miwi puna luku u, ki si wilu isun e win kapi?* do you want to buy a hat, pretty lady?